Sign up for the

 JP MORGAN AND CONFERENCES ON WOMEN'S HEALTH

-G2G's founder, Liz Powell, Esq., MPH, served as a speaker for several JP Morgan Healthcare Conference related events in 2025 and for the Equity in Health: Perspectives in Women's Health Innovation event in January 2024.
+The Founding Leaders of Women's Health Advocates have served as speakers for several JP Morgan Healthcare Conference related events over the years.
 The growth in interest, programming and collaboration in women's health innovation in recent years is promising.
-However, government policy and funding that incentivizes increased investment is necessary to accelerate bringing medical innovations to patients.
+However, government policy and increased funding that incentivizes more investment is necessary to accelerate bringing medical innovations to patients.

 If you are planning conferences addressing women's health, please let us know.
 We would be happy to participate or support your efforts.
 Collaboration is key to closing gaps and advancing the health of women!